During the lease term in Franconia

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Franconia.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Franconia.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy source for rental investors in Franconia
+a useful reference for property owners in Franconia

-- Before you put a renter in your rental in Franconia
+- Before you put a renter in your rental property in Franconia

 - Collections and evictions